boubkari-kaoutar/snake_game/README.md

 - Deployment: static web project (served locally)

 9. Installation and Execution
-To avoid file:// security limits, run a simple local server from snake_game/:
+To avoid file:// security limits, run a simple local server from the projet/ directory:
-- Python: python -m http.server 8000
+- Python: `python -m http.server 8000`
-- Node.js:
+- Node.js: `npx http-server .`
-px http-server .
 Then open http://localhost:8000/index.html in your browser.

 10. Parameter Tuning and Experimentation